 Weight and height of members of athletic teams.

 We understand that you are concerned with your student’s academic progress.
 Due to FERPA regulations, however, the University cannot send grade reports to parents.
 If your student is willing, he or she may sign a waiver giving permission for you to request that grade reports be mailed to you and to discuss financial information, merit scholarships and financial aid.
 The best way to find out about your student’s grades is to ask him or her.
 Students may access their final semester grades through the password-protected WebAdvisor site.

-If you have academic concerns for your student, please contact the Center for Academic Success and Records at 512.863.1286.
+If you have academic concerns for your student, please contact the Center for Academic Success and Registrar at 512.863.1286.
 However, please understand that the amount of information we are able to discuss without written student consent is limited.